 What if I need a full-time nurse?

-Sometimes a patient requires additional 24-hour continuous nursing care at home.
+When a patient requires additional 24-hour continuous nursing care at home.
 In these cases, we network with local nursing agencies to facilitate this.
 Good working relationships are maintained with all facility-care establishments and our social workers are experienced in facilitating future planning for care.